Navy Resources

 - Don’t use hot water for any consumption purposes as it is more aggressive on plumbing and more apt to dissolve and release sediment and mineral deposits.

-- Occasionally clean the aerator at the end of your faucet by removing the screen, backflushing it with water, and, if necessary, soaking it in vinegar overnight to dissolve mineral and sediment deposits (see xxxx link for detailed instruction on how to clean your aerator).
+- Occasionally clean the aerator at the end of your faucet by removing the screen, backflushing it with water, and, if necessary, soaking it in vinegar overnight to dissolve mineral and sediment deposits (see link for detailed instruction on how to clean your aerator).

 - Additional water quality best management practices are available at the USEPA website: https://www.epa.gov/ground-water-and-drinking-water/basic-information-about-lead-drinking-water#reducehome.